 For more details, see Choosing the AWS Regions for an OutSystems Cloud deployment.

 Additionally, to meet legal requirements, organizations can select the regions to ensure that specific data resides in a specific region.

 Infrastructure multi-tenancy isolation

-In OutSystems Platform, multi-tenancy is provided by the underlying AWS IaaS and its virtual machines logically isolated from other tenants.
+In the OutSystems Cloud, multi-tenancy is provided by the underlying AWS IaaS and its virtual machines logically isolated from other tenants.
 At the database level, the multi-tenancy is assured by the Amazon Relational Database Service (Amazon RDS), where each database instance operates logically isolated.
 Additionally, OutSystems prevents cross-tenant access by making sure each tenant's front-ends and database instances share a Virtual Private Cloud exclusive to the tenant.

 This VPC isolation is preserved even when scaling resources.
-The OutSystems Platform infrastructure can grow to accommodate demand spikes or additional capacity with no impact on other customers, and OutSystems guarantees that the additional resources will be part of the customer’s VPC.
+The OutSystems infrastructure can grow to accommodate demand spikes or additional capacity with no impact on other customers, and OutSystems guarantees that the additional resources will be part of the customer’s VPC.